tommy812/visual-traceroute/README.md

   - **Show All Paths**: Displays every individual path with unique colors
   - **Shared IPs**: Groups paths that share common intermediate hops, showing usage counts
 - **How does network hierarchy work?** You can group IPs by different network levels (ASN, subnet, ISP-POP, ISP) to understand routing at various scales.
 Click grouped nodes to expand and see individual IPs
-- **Can I save and share my graph visualizations?** Yes!
+- **Can I save and share my graph visualisations?** Yes!
 Use the JSON export feature to save graph data, then import it later or share with others
 - **What's protocol filtering detection?** The system automatically detects when network protocols are filtered at network edges by analyzing traceroute behavior patterns

 ## 🤝 Contributing